 Lawrencetown Beach is located in Halifax County

-Lawrencetown was one of the original 15 beaches first supervised by the Nova Scotia Lifeguard Service in 1973.
-It is one of only nine beaches that have been with the NSLS since the program was initiated.
+Lawrencetown Beach was one of the original 15 beaches first supervised by the Nova Scotia Lifeguard Service in 1973.
+It is one of only nine beaches that have remained with the NSLS since the program was initiated.

-Lawrencetown can experience exceptionally high surf conditions as a result of tropical storms and hurricanes.
-In 1995, the lifeguards closed the beach for swimming or restricted beach use to a limited area on six days.
-Considerable media attention was received as surf conditions peaked at over four metres on several occasions.
-Lawrencetown's rough conditions can create many currents and rips which can be dangerous for non-confident or weak swimmers.
-Distressed rescues during high surf days at Lawrencetown are not uncommon.
+Lawrencetown Beach can experience exceptionally high surf conditions, as a result of tropical storms and hurricanes.
+Lawrencetown's rough conditions can create many currents and rips which can be dangerous for non-confident or weak swimmers, resulting in distressed rescues.

 The lifeguards supervise a 200 metre area situated close to the lifeguard hut.
 The lifeguards open two lifeguard stations on busier days and incorporate regular walk patrols to keep swimmers away from rips, or higher surf areas like the reef.

-Lifeguards at Lawrencetown will encourage swimmers to stay between the flags and to keep the surfers and body-boarders out of the supervised area.
+Lifeguards at Lawrencetown Beach encourage swimmers to stay between the flags and to keep the surfers and body-boarders out of the supervised area.